Messaging & Compliance

 PLEASE NOTE THE FOLLOWING BEFORE READING FURTHER:

-- The following information identifies some (but not all) of the applicable laws, regulations and industry codes and standards which govern the use of CLX’s messaging services (“Messaging Compliance Rules”).
+- The following information exemplifies some (but not all) of the applicable laws, regulations and industry codes and standards which govern the use of CLX’s messaging services (“Messaging Compliance Rules”).

 - The following information is not intended to constitute (nor does it constitute) legal, compliance or professional advice of any kind.

-- The following information is neither a complete list of the Messaging Compliance Rules nor of the applicable jurisdictions in which CLX provides messaging services.
+- The following information is not a complete list of the Messaging Compliance Rules.
 It is the responsibility of all CLX customers to comply with all Messaging Compliance Rules (whether or not they are referred to in the following information).
 In particular, the following information does not consider any of the specific rules enforced by the underlying carriers, operators and aggregators “Service Providers” who we use to provide the messaging services.
 Please refer to section 2 below for further information on Service Provider rules.

 1. Messaging Compliance Rules